 In January 2015 we went to court against German Shepherd Dog Rescue to reclaim the costs for Minoas and the other dogs they had disowned.
 The judge ruled that the dogs had legally belonged to them and therefore awarded us all costs to the 31st December 2014.
 This was a staggering amount which we were able to put back into our ‘pot’ to help other dogs.

-We continue to care for Minoas and thank everyone who has donated towards the costs of all the dogs we have in kennels under our care.
+There are many more dogs like Minoas who will be with us long term, and thank everyone who has donated towards the costs of all the dogs we have in kennels under our care.
 Without your donations we could not help as many dogs as we do.

-If you would like to sponsor Minoas or a kennel space for one of our many other dogs, please donate through the link below and don’t forget if you are eligible for Gift Aid, tick the box as the charity will receive an additional 25%!
+If you would like to sponsor a kennel space for one of our many dogs, please donate through the link below and don’t forget if you are eligible for Gift Aid, tick the box as the charity will receive an additional 25%!

 Follow GSRE on Facebook